amvro23/adsorption/README.md

 arrh = ModifiedArrhenius(x, y)
 ```

 You can obtain the values of Arrhenius parameters A and Ea.
+Given that bangham model is more suitable to describe the process, A adopts the units from k_bangham [1/min^n].
   ```Python
 arrh.arrhenius_params()
 ```